-This project features a free form solid laminated wood roof, site fabricated in six-foot-wide panels and supported by 93 milled glulam columns and a two-way cable truss system.
+This project features a free form solid laminated wood roof, site fabricated with 2 x 6 lumber in six-foot-wide panels supported by 93 milled glulam columns and a two-way cable truss system.
 A custom steel sculpted universal connector at the top of the glulam support columns was developed to accommodate the constantly varying roof geometry.

 Over the past twenty years China has shown increasing interest in utilizing the skills of Western architects.
 However, as the country imports ideas and technology, its insistence that construction be carried out solely by domestic contractors has sometimes resulted in impediments to progress – felt by Western architects left powerless to ensure their designs are successfully communicated and implemented.

 This project was an experiment in how Western designers can overcome these challenges to see their innovative designs executed in detail – even with a sophisticated form and a building material unfamiliar to locals.

 The key was ﬁnding a delivery method that could achieve this.
 So with cooperation from one of China's largest developers, and in collaboration with an American architect familiar with timber, a method was devised to parcel construction so that complex components and connections could be designed and fabricated in Canada, while mass wood elements could be assembled to computer generated shop drawings by the domestic work force.